riagupta06/DesignPaaternsInJava/src/main/resources/Builder Design Pattern.md

 ### Analogy

-As the name suggests,Builder Design Pattern is used to build objects.
+As the name suggests, Builder Design Pattern is used to build objects.

 Mainly it is used to create complex object by _using step by step approach_ and final step will return the _object in complete state_.
 Same construction process is used to create different representations of a complex object.
 This helps to make the _object construction process generic_.